circle object

 What causes cataracts?

 We don’t want to get too technical about it.
-But when you’re considering a cataract procedure where we exchange your natural lens for a replacement lens, it’s good to know what’s going on.
+But when you’re considering a cataract procedure that replaces your natural lens with an artificial one, it’s good to know what’s going on.

 In a young eye, the natural crystalline lens is transparent, so light entering the eye passes straight through it.
 As we age, the proteins in the eye’s lens start to break down and clump together.
 Light can’t easily pass through these protein clumps and is scattered instead.
 This is the cause of blurry vision.